whitead/clipmol/README.md

 ### Will you publish this?
 When I have time, yes.
 If you find a way to make it better, you're welcome to be a co-author.

+### How can I support this important work?

+Follow me on Twitter [@andrewwhite01](https://twitter.com/andrewwhite01) or donate $500M to my university to fund an instute on computational emoji studies.